 - Submitted – i.e. the application has been submitted and received by the Department and will be assessed within the current processing times.

-- Information requested – i.e. a case officer has assessed the application and requested that you provide further evidence.
+- Initial assessment – i.e. a case officer has reviewed the application and requested that you provide further evidence.

-- Assessment in progress – i.e. you have provided the requested information and the application will be allocated for re-assessment.
+- Further assessment – i.e. you have provided the requested information and the application will be assessed again

 - Finalised – a decision has been made on the application.

 This means that the only substantial updates we will receive will be when (1) more information is requested or (2) the application has been finalised.
 We do not need to check ImmiAccount regularly for these updates – we will be notified directly by email.
 As soon as we hear anything from the Department we will let you know.

 If you need to do a health check, we will be able to generate the required referral letter after your visa application has been lodged.
 We will then send it to you along with instructions on the tests needed and how to make a booking.

 Health check results are valid for 12 months, and must be valid at the time your visa application is decided.
 Unless we expect your application to take over 12 months to be processed, we recommend that you complete your health checks as soon as possible.
 If you are applying for a visa with an extended processing time, it is best to wait until you receive a request to complete the health checks, otherwise they might expire before your application is assessed.